-In a caring environment, boys and girls grow in their love of learning through stimulating lessons that stretch all abilities within small classes (no more than 18 pupils per class).
+In a caring environment, boys and girls grow in their love of learning through stimulating lessons that stretch all abilities within small classes.
 The aim of the Prep School is to build firm foundations in all subjects, paving the way for deeper understanding and more complex ideas in the Senior School.

 In Years 3 and 4 the boys and girls are taught in mixed ability classes, supervised by a teacher and teaching assistant.
 Most lessons are taught by their class teacher but specialist staff teach them music, sport, art, languages, Arabic and Islamic Studies.
 As they move into Years 5 and 6, the model moves entirely to specialist teaching.
 Setting and streaming is introduced to help support and stretch children at both ends of the academic spectrum.